subyraman/react-flux-facebook-api-example/README.md

 # Usage

 Sample code showing how to use the Facebook API with the unidirectional Flux data flow.
 Also includes examples of how to mock/test a non-React API in the Flux architecture, using mocha/sinon/chai/jsdom.
 To run the example, just do `node index.js` in the directory.
+You'll need to create your own app with Facebook, and register your APP_ID in `FacebookActionCreators.js`.

-# Using the Facebook API with React and Flux
+# Using and Testing the Facebook API with React and Flux

+**Check out the running example at: http://reactfluxfbapi.herokuapp.com**

 For giving us React and Flux, I've seen relatively little about integrating Facebook's own Graph API with their development tools.
 The tools are so new that there's precious little instruction out there about how to answer questions that are easier to answer with other architectures, like: